otrv4/otrv4/architecture-decisions/011-otrv4-only-mode.md

 Alice wants to send a message to Bob.

 1. Alice adds Bob as a contact

   a.
 Immediately do the DAKE (interactive or non-interactive depending on the
      contact's availability to the network) and store the conversation keys on the device for later use.

   b.
 No identity verification is necessary and the app uses a TOFU policy.
 Bob's
      User Profile can be used to present additional information about the alleged identity.

-2. Alice types a message and "send it" to Bob.
+2. Alice types a message and "send it" to Bob

   a.
 Every message will always be encrypted.

   b.
 Instance tags could be optional in this "one device per contact" model.

   c.
 Fragmentation could be optional depending on the network.

 3. Bob receives the message from Alice.

 There is no plaintext messages in this scenario, since the only way to send